themikelau/flat-entropy-star/README.md

 ```
 In a nutshell, specify the stellar mass, stellar radius, core mass, and core radius.
 An outer boundary condition is specified as the surface pressure, which should not be "too high" to avoid expansion.
 You should also specify EoS-related settings: `ieos` (equation of state type, following what Phantom uses), `ientropy` (see the `entropy` function in Phantom's `eos` module), `gamma` (polytropic index), and `gmw` (mean molecular weight, assumed to be constant throughout star).

-You may also adjust initial guesses for the central density and fixed value of specific entropy.
+You should also set sensible initial guesses for the central density and fixed value of specific entropy.
+If you are trying to set up a flat-entropy giant-star envelope, you could set `Sc` to be the specific entropy in a reference stellar model.
 Play with these values if the code is struggling to converge onto a solution:
 ```
  !-----------------------------------------------------------------------------------------
  !
 INITIAL GUESSES